Lara Salden

 Lara Salden (born 29 January 1999) is a Belgian tennis player.

-She has a career-high singles ranking of world No. 246, by the WTA reached on 16 November 2020.
-She also has a best doubles ranking of No. 114, achieved on 4 November 2024.
-Salden retired from professional tennis in August 2022 but returned to the circuit in 2023.
+She has a career-high doubles ranking of 110 by the WTA, achieved on 19 May 2025.
+She also has a best WTA singles ranking of 246, reached on 16 November 2020.

+Salden retired from professional tennis in August 2022 but returned competing on the circuit in 2023.

 Career

-Salden won her first big ITF Circuit title in doubles at the 2021 Wiesbaden Open, partnering Anna Bondár.
+Salden won her first bigger title on the ITF Women's Circuit in doubles at the 2021 Wiesbaden Open, partnering Anna Bondár.

-She reached her first WTA Tour final in doubles partnering compatriot Magali Kempen at the 2024 Mérida Open, losing to Quinn Gleason and Ingrid Martins.
+She reached her first WTA Tour final in doubles, partnering compatriot Magali Kempen, at the 2024 Mérida Open, losing to Quinn Gleason and Ingrid Martins.

+Teaming up with Yvonne Cavallé Reimers, she won her first WTA 125 doubles title at the 2026 Memorial Eugenio Fontana, defeating Ekaterine Gorgodze and Naïma Karamoko in the final.